How to communicate about antimicrobial resistance effectively

 Share on social media

-You can share any resources on this page, including images and videos.
+You can share any resources on this page.
 Use the hashtag #StopSuperbugs.

 Doomsday messages about the ‘antibiotic apocalypse’ might grab attention, but they fail to inspire action to #StopSuperbugs.